-Initially a bilingual version of the Interactive Activation model (proposed by McClelland and Rumelhart, 1981), the BIA was created to explain how orthographic information is processed in bilinguals (Djikstra and van Heuven, 1998).
+Arguably the most well developed model of bilingual language processing is the Bilingual Interactive Activation+ model (BIA+, see Figure 5).
+Initially a bilingual version of the Interactive Activation model (proposed by McClelland & Rumelhart, 1981), the BIA was created to explain how orthographic information is processed in bilinguals (Djikstra & van Heuven, 1998).
 The model consisted of an orthographic feature level that fed to a letter level.
 The letter level then provided weighted activation to lexical entries that shared orthographic information with the activated features, according to position (so, graphemes in initial position activated all words with that grapheme in initial position, and inhibited all entries that did not).
 At the word level, all words, regardless of language, were stored in one lexicon, and had lateral inhibition.
 This supported the notion of non-selective access, where words in both languages could be equally activated by bottom-up information.
 The final level consisted of language nodes, which represented each language in the bilingual.
 These nodes had two functions - first, they categorized words in the single lexicon as belonging to one language or the other.
-Secondly, summed activation levels from words of one lexicon could activate the language node they corresponded to, which they could further facilitate, and inhibit the words of the other language.
+Secondly, summed activation levels from words of one lexicon could activate the corresponding language node, which could further facilitate the target language, and inhibit items in the other language.